zalyoung/gitlab-handbook/content/handbook/solutions-architects/demo-systems/_index.md

 ### Workshop lab guide catalog

 All of the workshop content that are created officially can be found in the [Learn Labs Sample Projects](https://gitlab.com/gitlab-learn-labs/sample-projects) group.
-Often workshops don't fit a customers needs out of the box so we support creation of custom customer workshops/labs/demos through the [DA Portal](https://cloud.gitlabdap.com/)
+Often workshops don't fit a customers needs out of the box so we support creation of custom customer workshops/labs/demos through the [Demo Architecture Portal](https://cloud.gitlabdap.com/)

+### Demo Architecture Support

+The Demo Architecture team provides many different offerings to assist you while delivering and preping for demos, workshops, etc. Please reference the [Demo Architect handbook page](/handbook/solutions-architects/demo-systems/demo-architect.md) for a list of all offerings

 ## Version Upgrades and Maintenance

+For the CS demo instance we perform monthly upgrades on the 4th Friday of every month, always staying one version behind .com.

-We perform version upgrades on the weekend following the [monthly release](/handbook/engineering/releases/).
+For all other instances we perform version upgrades on the weekend following the [monthly release](/handbook/engineering/releases/).
 The weekend upgrades are performed at a random time on Saturday or Sunday based on engineer availablility and lasts for approximately 30 minutes.

 We delay the upgrade window for updates that we consider risky or occur during holidays.
 This occurs during May each year that aligns with the US Memorial Day holiday, in December around the Christmas Holiday, and in January at the end of the fiscal year when we have a configuration freeze until sales demos are completed.

-For patch and security updates, we will usually only perform upgrades for critical updates and will announce maintenance windows in the `#demo-systems` channel on Slack.
+For patch and security updates, we will usually only perform upgrades for critical updates and will announce maintenance windows in the `#demo-systems` or `##demo-architect-partners` channel on Slack.

 ### Legacy Version Support